 Here’s the steps you should take.
-If you can’t get the coil back to normal, A1 Chesney Service Experts is here to support you with air conditioning repair in Calgary upheld by a 100% satisfaction guarantee.*
+If you can’t get the coil back to normal, A1 Chesney Service Experts is here to assist you with air conditioning repair in Calgary upheld by a 100% satisfaction guarantee.*

-Step 1: Set the Air Conditioning to Off and the Blower On
+Step 1: Switch the Air Conditioning Off and the Blower On

-Step 2: Pinpoint the Problem
+Step 2: Pinpoint the Situation

 Insufficient airflow is a primary explanation for an AC to freeze up.
 Here’s how to get to the bottom of the situation: